Connect with others who understand.

 What Is Hemophilia C?
 Symptoms, Treatment, and More

-Read on to find out more about the symptoms of hemophilia C and how it’s inherited, diagnosed, and treated.
+Read on to find out more about symptoms of hemophilia C and how it’s inherited, diagnosed, and treated.

 Who Gets Hemophilia C?